smcgdub/MS3_Project_Tipsy_Mac_Staggers/README2.md

 * The HTML and CSS code i used Materialize version 1.0.
 The official Materialize site documentation is the best place to reference for everything you need.
 [Materialize Documentation Here](https://materializecss.com/)
 * I used some JQuery to achieve the slideDown effect on each page load.
 The official JQuery website has lots of documentation.
 [JQuery Documentation Here](https://jquery.com/)
 * For the database i chose to use Mongo DB.
 The Mongo DB website has all of the official documentation that you can reference.
 [Mongo DB Documents Here](https://docs.mongodb.com/)
+* The code i used for the select validators on the add drink and edit drink dropdowns was found on Github.
+The code i used was posted by [Tom Freudenberg](https://github.com/TomFreudenberg).
+The Link to the code on Github can be found [Here](https://github.com/Dogfalo/materialize/issues/1861#issuecomment-275121774)

 ### **6.3 ACKNOWLEDGEMENTS** ###